DEV Key Contact: Neil Dawson

-The proposed project will test these theoretical ideas through empirical, multidisciplinary research in the Nam Et Phou Loeuy (NEPL) region of northern Laos.
+The project tested these ideas through empirical, multidisciplinary research in the Nam Et-Phou Loeuy National Protected Area (NEPL) in northern Laos.
 NEPL is a mountainous tropical forest ecosystem of great biodiversity value, but also with high poverty levels.
-It is the site of a National Protected Area (NPA) established by the Lao Government with support by international conservation organizations to conserve critical forest habitat and associated biodiversity, including, among 18 endangered species of large mammal present, one of the most important tiger populations in Indochina.
-Our study will enhance knowledge of the intricacies of swidden farming, a form of shifting cultivation common in the region.
-Upland rice and increasingly maize cultivation form a major part of local livelihoods, for which complex and varied systems of agriculture form intricate links between land use in a variety of forest and non-forest habitats, their associated biodiversity and food availability.
-We will also contribute data from the perspective of the poor populations living alongside these biodiverse regions, which is often lacking in national assessments.
+The NPA was established by the Lao Government in 1993 with support by international conservation organizations to conserve critical forest habitat and associated biodiversity, including, among 18 endangered species of large mammal present, one of the most important tiger populations in Indochina.
+The NPA is now run jointly by the Lao government and the Wildlife Conservation Society.